codiume/hooks/docs/use-queue/README.md

 # 🔄 useQueue

-Provides a simple and efficient way to manage queue-like data structures in React applications.
+`useQueue` Provides a simple and efficient way to manage queue-like data structures in React applications, It's type-safe, easy to use, and can be adapted for various use cases where FIFO behavior is needed.

 ## Usage